 This attempt to gain international recognition is central to the future of STS, since the Russian market is becoming increasingly saturated and competitive.
 As a result, they have invested significant time and effort into the venture.
 Vyacheslav Murugov stated in an interview that reaching this agreement required a large investment from the Russian side including the creation of promotional materials in English, including a roughly six-minute trailer with subtitles and English narration and an information book that breaks down the program’s performance in Russia by market segment.

 Video 3.
 A promotial video for The Kitchen with English narration and subtitles produced by production company Yellow, Black and White for use at industry trade fairs.
-Please visit the online version of the article to watch this video.

 He also said:

 It is impossible just to sit in a chair and hope that someone will call and say “Hey we want to purchase The Kitchen… we had to build huge displays in Cannes where we placed large billboards.
 It required a great deal of preparation.
 It seemed like the right moment to get into this market.
 The Americans and the whole world are waiting for new formats.27